 Motor Vehicle Accident

-No-Fault / First-Party Insurance
+Michigan Law for Motor Vehicle Accidents with No-Fault / First-Party Insurance

 A No-Fault insurance system means that certain benefits are paid by your own insurance provider regardless of who was at fault in the accident.
 In Michigan and under most circumstances, your own insurance company will pay your benefits (medical bills, wage loss) regardless of fault.
 First-party benefits are paid by your insurance provider regardless of whether you were a driver, passenger, bicyclist, or pedestrian so long as you were injured in an accident involving another automobile.